jeffslofish/tab-search-chrome-extension/README.md

 # tab-search-chrome-extension

-Search the contents of your open tabs, display the results, and click on each result to go to that tab.
+Search the contents of your open and recently closed tabs, display the results, and click on each result to go to that tab.

 ## To test in development mode